mcarbonell/trivia-master/README.md

 -   Genkit is used to define and run AI flows.
 -   The primary flow, `generateTriviaQuestionsFlow` (in `src/ai/flows/generate-trivia-question.ts`), interacts with an AI model (e.g., Gemini) to produce trivia content.
+-   Other flows handle validating user topics and finding images on Wikimedia Commons.
 -   The Genkit development UI can be accessed (usually at `http://localhost:4000`) when `npm run genkit:dev` or `npm run genkit:watch` is running, allowing you to inspect flows and traces.

 ---